 After graduating FAMU College of Law, she immediately worked for the Office of the Public Defender in the 9th Judicial Circuit.
 Ms. Medina has an aggressive approach to all her cases and prides herself in taking time out for her clients to help them through the most difficult time in their lives.
 She has been described by others as being “all heart” and “all fight”.
-Thus, it wouldn’t come as a surprise that Ms. Medina would be nominated by the National Trial Lawyer’s to join their Top 40 under 40 of America’s young top trial attorneys.
+Thus, it wouldn’t come as a surprise that Ms. Medina would be nominated by the National Trial Lawyer’s to join their Top 40 under 40 of America’s young top trial lawyers and is The Baez Law Firm’s Managing Partner.
 On a personal note, Ms. Medina was born in Hawaii, but her parents are from the Dominican Republic.
 She is completely fluent in Spanish.
 In her spare time, she enjoys helping the community and spending time with her family.

 - The Florida Bar

 - Omicron Delta Kappa, National Leadership Honor Society